Navelim

 Navelim is a census town and fast growing suburb of the city of Margao located in the Salcete sub-district of South Goa district, Goa, India.
 It has a large parish and has played a crucial rule in South Goa politics at some stage.
-The region falls in the coastal South Goa sub-district of Salcete.
-It has been connected with some important persons from the world of Goan history too.
+Navelim has been connected with some important persons from the world of Goan history.

 History

 Navelim's church was first built by the Jesuits in the 1590s; the present, Portuguese-style whitewashed structure was constructed later on when the older building became too small.
 The reconstruction was apparently financed by a local merchant "Barreto" who was saved from bankruptcy through the intercession of Our Lady of the Rosary.